Move to Poole with Us in 4 Easy Steps!

 Poole Property

-Although per capita there are a lot of millionaires living in the district, the vast majority of those residing in Poole are not so fortunate.
+Although per capita there are a lot of millionaires living in the district, the vast majority of those residing in Poole are not so wealthy.

-However, Poole does manage to strike the perfect balance which suits all personal financial circumstances.
+Poole manages to strike the perfect balance right across the property ladder which suits all personal financial circumstances.

-Sandbanks is home to some of the most expensive property, not just in the town but in the country and homes regularly sell here for around the £10,000,000 mark.
+Sandbanks is home to some of the most expensive properties, not just in the town but in the country.

-First time buyers are also well catered for as well over half of the 424 homes for sale currently are one- and two-bedroom dwellings which range from £166,000 up to £364,000.
+First-time buyers are also well catered for as just under half of the 763 homes for sale currently are one- and two-bedroom dwellings.
+Prices range from £125,000 up to £450,000 for a luxury two-bed ocean-view apartment.

 Popular Places to Live in Poole